EricRDGS/Intro-Section-Dropdown-Navigation/README.md

 # Frontend Mentor - Intro Section Dropdown Navigation

-This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Intro Section Dropdown Navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents